thel3onardo/spootify/apps/server/thoughts.md

     Being a "contributor" grants the permission to make cruds of tracks inside the collection

+A collection can cover:

+- Playlist
+- Liked Songs
+- Albums

 ### User

 An endpoint for recovering the user's playlists created should exist.
 Example: